- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Is a loose dental implant an emergency?

 Yes.
-It is one of the most dangerous dental implants problems.
-If you notice any mobility in your dental implant you should immediately seek help from a professional.
+It is one of the most dangerous dental implant problems.
+If you notice any mobility in your dental implant, you should immediately seek help from a professional.

 Loose dental implant screws can lead to bone loss, infection, implant fracture, and even implant failure.
-If you leave it untreated, an infection could spread to other areas of your body, threatening your general health and even life.
+If you leave it untreated, an infection could spread to other parts of your body, threatening your overall health and even your life.

 What to do if a loose implant has fallen out?